abdghani/survaider/README.md

 ```
 > INFO

 For backend ExpressJS is used and for front end angular js is used .
-Mongodb is used as a database .
-For angular Yeoman generator is used .
+[Google charts](http://angular-google-chart.github.io/angular-google-chart/) is used for displaying data in front end .
+[Mongodb](https://www.mongodb.com/) is used as a database .
+For angular, Yeoman generator is used .
 Details can be found  [here](https://github.com/Swiip/generator-gulp-angular) .
 For design [Apple UIKit](https://getuikit.com/) is used.

 For Caching and large amount of request Nginx is both used as a reverse proxy and loadbalancer.
 Backend Has two server running at